capacitor-community/background-geolocation/README.md

         // your location".
         backgroundTitle: "Tracking You.",

-        // The color of the notification icon when app is in the background.
-Defaults to black.
-        backgroundIconColor: "#000000",

         // Whether permissions should be requested from the user automatically,
         // if they are not already granted.
 Defaults to "true".
         requestPermissions: true,